wharr1203/BloomingtonPetAdoption/README.md

 After testing the models, Logistic regression gave me a false positive rate of 20%, meaning that it only ignores 20% of the cats that take longer than a month to get adopted, It had precision and accuracy scores of 58% when tested on the holdout set.

 The Dog Model had a false positive rate of 56%, but was very good at classifying the dogs that got adopted in less then 3 weeks.(77%)

+## Recommendations

+- Release literature addressing the stigma about black cats
+- Make more use of the media to portray pitbulls in a different light

 ## Conclusion